San Francisco - Do & See

 This steep and winding street is the most photographed street in San Francisco.
 Tourists come to Russian Hill to see, drive or walk down the "crookedest street in the world," with eight hairpin turns.
 The Hyde Street Cable Car makes a stop at the top of Lombard Street.
 Along with the dramatic view of Lombard Street, there are awesome views of Fisherman’s Wharf and the Bay.

-Walking through the dragon-adorned Pagoda Gates leads visitors in the colourful and exciting area of San Francisco know as Chinatown.
+Walking through the dragon-adorned Pagoda Gates leads visitors into the colorful and exciting area of San Francisco known as Chinatown.
 It is tightly packed with exotic shops, ethnic food markets, and excellent restaurants.
 In February each year, the Chinese New Year is celebrated here with parades and dancing dragons.

 Once a federal prison housing dangerous and notorious criminals, Alcatraz (The Rock) now welcomes tourists into the cellblocks once occupied by the likes of Al Capone, Machine Gun Kelley, and the Birdman of Alcatraz.
 Self-guided audiocassette tours have dramatic narratives of Alcatraz’s grim history, including realistic sound effects one would hear in prison.